-A bit of East Village history
+A brief history of East Village

 East Village was once part of the Lower East Side, which was known for it’s slums, crime and dilapidated tenement housing.
 The Beatniks made East Village cool, and as waves of artists, students and hippies started to move in in the 1960s, the area was named East Village, to differentiate it from the Lower East Side to the south.
 In the 80s, art galleries in the East Village were among the first to exhibit the work of artists like Jean-Michel Basquiat and Keith Haring.